Scorpionism in Central America: Habitat

-Scorpions are nocturnal arachnids that have shown a seasonal pattern that is also related to climate.
+Scorpions are nocturnal arachnids that have shown a seasonal pattern also related to climate.
 Specifically in Central America, scorpion attacks are mostly seen during the hot months of the year, noting that in Argentina this occurs in the months of October to April.
 Additionally, a rainy climate may also change the frequency of scorpion incidents.
 Lower levels of rainfall, specifically precipitation below 30 mm/month, can be associated with less scorpion stings, whereas rainfall greater than 30 mm/month shows no relationship to incident rate.
 This could be due to the disruption of the scorpion habitat due to the rain.

 Envenomation

 Across North America, the Arizona bark scorpion (Centruroides sculpturatus) has proven to be the most venomous scorpion.
 However, a sting from this arachnid will rarely result in death.
 Rather side effects of their sting include pain, numbness, tingling, convulsions, difficult breathing, and may sometimes lead to paralysis.
 These side effects may last up to 72 hours after injection of the venom.
 It is also observed that penile erection may occur after being stung.
 The pain of a sting from the Arizona Bark Scorpion has been compared to being struck by a bolt of lightning or electrical current.
 These symptoms may become visible 4 to 7 minutes after injection of venom.

 Envenomation of a human by a scorpion may affect the sympathetic or parasympathetic systems depending on the species of scorpion.
 Some of the more severe side effects include respiratory distress syndrome, pulmonary edema, cardiac dysfunction, impaired hemostasis, pancreatitis, and multiple organ failure.
 Additionally, treatment of the sting depends on the severity of the incident ranking from mild, moderate, or severe.
 This treatment is composed of 3 different aspects of the sting: symptomatic measures, vital functions support, and injection antivenom.
 Not all envenomation resulting systemic complications; only a small proportion stings have this effect on the victim.